vbongulwar/Predicting-the-Likelihood-of-E-Signing-a-Loan-Based-on-Financial-History/README.md

 Data : The data includes personal information like age,and time employed as well as other financial metrics.
 Both the sets of scores as well as small list of personal/financial features to predict if the user will repond to our current onboarding process.

 Model : It makes sense to use logistics regression here as we’re trying to predict a binary outcome.
-Also try SVM (Linear) , SVM (RBF) and Random Forest.
+Also SVM (Linear) , SVM (RBF) and Random Forest model were implemented.
 Observing the results from these models, we use grid search (GridSearchCV) with different parameter/value combinations to tune our model for even better results.

 The optimized model (Random Forest (n=100, GSx2 + Gini)) has an accuracy of 0.6413.